Welcome

 I'm not going to discuss any of the wider issues with AI at length, because there are smarter people than me to do that and i'm pretty sure if they're genuinely smart they'll admit they also don't really know what's going on, or they're sitting with a bottle of gin in one hand and a barrel of a shotgun between their teeth like me.
 I'll tell you who isn't worried about AI though: stupid people.Indeed it's not the bellend-fuckhead-hammer that worries me, but the bellend-fuckhead-hand that wields it.
 The technology itself is far less dangerous than the cretinous troglodytes that it emboldens.
 It's not that the technology puts stupid people on the same playing field as people of normal cranial enrichedness but- but the belief that it does is an unpredictable and destructive kind of courage.
 AI is a row of glimmering miraculously-awarded medals for bravey pinned to a dictator's chest.

 An argument I see a lot is that resistance to this technology is almost a kind of counter-revolutionary discrimnation against the terminally stupid classes.
 Finally, flat heads need not dwell beneath the jackboot of people that can do and think things.
+Every person you've ever met with the personality of a car-salesman who's ever been deterred from "great ideas" by "smarter" people who told them know can now sleep soundly in his racing-car bed knowing those very smart people's days keeping him down are numbered.

 You could say AI is in some ways the most emancipating and least emancipating technology of our time.
 It at least gives the impression that we live in a now post-competence society.
 Credentialism is dead.
 Rise up idiots of the world, you have nothing to lose but the weighty chains of skill, talent, taste, technical knowlege, literacy, cause and effect, health and safety, pattern recognition and critical thinking.
-Good luck finding a job, idiot.

 What really tipped me over today was seeing it invade the realm of recreational creativity in real life, in flesh space, in a way I've not had to experience yet, but many others have.
-I play tabletop roleplaying games, I really enjoy it.
-It's a hobby in which imagination and improvisation are a core pillar- and I like imaginging things and I have discovered, even as a weird, peevish misanthrope, that I'm apparently a theatre-kid on the quiet.
+I'm shocked at how rapidly creative hobbies have been overtaken by AI- when the creativity is the whole point.

 The thing is, these people aren't new, they were already inside the house; they've been in the walls the whole time.
 AI just gave them the green-light to start organizing into a quasi political demographic within society as a whole- but in this case, within hobbies or fandoms.
 It's a dog-whistle for a secret society of philistines who once had to meet after dark to concoct their nefarious imbecile plans- now free to conduct their feeble-minded business while the sun is up.